 The AP’s public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).

-The AP shall then transmit the Authentication frame to the STA.
-The AP shall then compute the Diffie-Hellman shared secret, ss, based on the STA’s ephemeral public key and its own private key with the chosen group’s scalar-op and the AP shall then perform key derivation (see 11.11.2.4 (PTKSA establishment with FILS authentication)).
+Transmit the Authentication frame to the STA.

+Compute the Diffie-Hellman shared secret, ss, based on the STA’s ephemeral public key and its own private key with the chosen group’s scalar-op.

+Perform key derivation (see 11.11.2.4 (PTKSA establishment with FILS authentication)).

 Upon receipt, the STA: